dbojan/free-iptv-balkan-plus/README.md

 ###  EPG (Electronic Program Guide), tv schedule

-- Note: epg currently it is not added directly to these list, cause I did not use it much, and I think it uses a lot of memory on android TV.
+- Note: epg currently it is not added directly to these list, cause I did not use it much, and I think it uses a lot of memory on Android TV.
 - [ip-tv player by BorPas-Soft](https://borpas.info/iptvplayer), windows only, supports multi epg, add it in app settings (CTRL+P).
 Separate url to epg xml with comma: http://www.something.com/epg1.xml,http://http://www.something.com/epg2.xml Right click on app, select 'TV Guide', 'Update TV Guide'